SamimNiazi/JacoBot/README.md

 # JacoBot

-A discord bot I will be working on
+A discord bot created for the sole purpose of creating one.

+### Functionalities

+- Dice
+- Magic 8ball
+- Random Dog Picture